espocrm/documentation/docs/administration/workflows.md

 Workflow rule will be running (in idle) according to the specified scheduling.
 On each run, it will execute the report and take all records from the report result.
 Then, it will apply the action (or multiple actions) for every record.

+!!! example "Example, a use case"

-The usage example: Send a notification email to customers who have their license expiring in 1 week.
+    Send a notification email to customers who have their license expiring in 1 week.
 You will need a report showing contacts who have their license expiring exactly in 7 days.
 Setup a workflow to run once a day.

 ### Sequential